lamini-ai/lamini-ai.github.io/docs/self_managed/kubernetes_install.md

 # Installing Lamini Platform on Kubernetes

-Lamini Platform on Kubernetes enables multi-node, multi-GPU inference and training.
-Looking for Docker installation instead?
-[See here](docker_install.md).
+Lamini Platform on Kubernetes enables multi-node, multi-GPU inference and training running on your own GPUs, in the environment of your choice.

 ## Prerequisites